Twenty-first-century skills for all

 Many schools and other organizations are struggling with how best to provide a technological infrastructure (hardware, software, and networking) for young people and to support youth-driven digital media practices (participation, production, and co-creation).
 On an operational level, many individual brick-and-mortar organizations have ramped up physical access to technology through computer labs, media and software collections, or other kinds of technologically enhanced environments.
 Similarly, some youth organizations have responded to pressures around student learning and achievement by offering “twenty-first-century skills” courses, software workshops, and drop-in tech support for learners.
 Finally, on a cultural level, organizations are being asked to interpret, moderate, and mediate youth relationships to digital media and technology through the establishment of new rules, values, and expectations.
 (From the John D. and Catherine T. MacArthur Foundation report on Digital Media and Learning)

-Jump-In, is a social ecosystem focused on changing education as we know it today.
+Thinker’s Lab is powered by Jump-In.
+Jump-In is a social ecosystem focused on changing education as we know it today.
 Through an innovative approach in which students of tomorrow are equipped to lead, collaborate, and drive their own learning in STEAM and are rewarded for doing so.

 Digital media and technology are now culturally and economically powerful parts of contemporary middle-class American childhoods.
 For all young people, digital media and technology provide ways to express identity, communicate with peers and adults, and cultivate and maintain essential social relationships.
 Students of all ages have media ecologies that include multiple media and technology in differing formats, locations, and combinations, including print , traditional media, and new media (digital media, including video games, software, and online sites), as well as mobile and Web-based technologies.